uwacyber/cits1003/cits1003-labs/setting-up-your-laptop.md

 Now, go to [`Section 3.1.
 Installing Docker Desktop`](setting-up-your-laptop.md#3.1.-installing-docker-on-ubuntu-on-your-vm)

 ### 1.2.
-M1 MacBook Users
+M1/M2 etc. MacBook Users

-#### 1. UTM is a possible VM solution:
+#### 1. UTM:

 [https://mac.getutm.app/](https://mac.getutm.app)

-(I have setup a Kali VM on UTM and it runs most items as intended (unless otherwise stated), so this would be a good option).
+Kali VM on UTM has been setup and it runs all labs as intended, so this should work for you for this unit.

-Virtualisation techniques are getting better as vendors are trying to address those issues, but it may still not work for the purpose of our labs.
-You will be safe to do most labs, but we highly recommend doing labs 7 and 10 with your friend or using a different laptop with VMs available if the above options are not working for you.
+The Apple Silicon laptops have fundamentally different CPU architecture which causes some issues, but for the purpose of this unit, it will just be fine.

 You are also recommended to install **Kali Linux**, but you can use other generic OSes such as Ubuntu.

+{% hint style="info" %}
 If you have a black screen when installing Kali, please go to settings and "+ New..." in Devices, and add Serial.
 Then start the VM, you can install using the Serial (terminal).
 Once the installation is finished, you can remove the Serial device.

 If you have a blue screen after installing Kali, please go to settings -> Display -> Emulated Display Card, and select any non-GUI options (e.g., virtio-ramfd).
+{% endhint %}

 #### 2. Virtualbox is also available as beta testing: